syncfusion-content/javascript-docs/js/Pager/Behavior-Settings.md

 ## Page Size List

 The **pageSizeList** property of the pager control allows an option to have multiple options of page size values.
-By Defining **pageSizeList**, a dropdown will render in a pager with given values along with the current pageSize as selected value in dropdown.
+By defining **pageSizeList**, a dropdown will render in a pager with given values along with the current pageSize as selected value in dropdown.

 Selected value in a dropdown will be set to pageSize api and pager will refersh based on this new pageSize.